vmware-tanzu/pinniped/proposals/xxxx_carvel-package/README.md

   `Package`s on a cluster.
 See [the docs](https://carvel.dev/kapp-controller/docs/v0.47.x/packaging/#package-repository) for more information.
-- `Package` is a custom resource that represents configuration in the form of metadata and OCI images that may be used to deliver software onto a Kuberentes cluster.
+- `Package` is a custom resource that represents configuration in the form of metadata and OCI images that may be used to deliver software onto a Kubernetes cluster.
 See [the docs](https://carvel.dev/kapp-controller/docs/v0.47.x/packaging/#package) for more information.
 - `PackageMetadata` is a custom resource describing attributes for a `Package`.
 See [the docs](https://carvel.dev/kapp-controller/docs/v0.47.x/packaging/#package-metadata) for more information.

 ## Proposal

-Allow Pinniped to be deployed onto a Kuberentes cluster through the mechanism of two Carvel `Packages`, a Supervisor and a Concierge package.
+Allow Pinniped to be deployed onto a Kubernetes cluster through the mechanism of two Carvel `Packages`, a Supervisor and a Concierge package.
 These may be delivered via a `PackageRepository` resource and installed via `PackageInstall` custom resources, and `Secret`s containing `Package` configuration.